Adityagupta-18/Jarvis_Voice_Assistant/README.md

 # Features
 System Control
-Open system applications such as Calculator, File Explorer, and others
+Open system applications such as Calculator, File Explorer, and others Open websites, play, pause, controls volumes of video playing on youtube
 Launch desktop applications using predefined paths
+Search any system files
+Send messages via whatsapp

 # Web Automation
 Open frequently used websites like YouTube, Google, and ChatGPT